StanekFr/StanekFr.github.io/about/index.md

 ### Other things

-In my spare time I enjoy sleeping, good food, sports :)
+In my spare time, I enjoy sleeping, having good food, traveling, and I like all kinds of sports :)